jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

 To run the test, first, check to see if your containers are running by doing a `docker ps`.
 If any are running, do `./run.sh stop`.
 Next, run `mvn install -DskipTests` to re-build everything.
-Now start fresh containers by doing `./run.sh build_start`.
+Now start fresh containers by doing `./run.sh build_start_it_supported`.

 Once everything is up-and-running, run `./run.sh test`.
 If you see something like this: